AppSecure-nrw/security-belts/blue/regular-advanced-mob-hacking.md

 # Regular Advanced Mob Hacking

+## Activities

-Developers of your team participate in mob hacking sessions - organized by the Security Champion Guild - on a regular basis.
+- Developers of your team participate in mob hacking sessions - organized by the Security Champion Guild - on a regular basis.
-The goal of the sessions is to train the identification and exploitation of vulnerabilities, which mainly happens using an intercept proxy directly in the http request/response.
+- The goal of the sessions is to train the identification and exploitation of vulnerabilities, which mainly happens using an intercept proxy directly in the http request/response.
-Just like in mob programming there is one driver and several navigators.
+- Just like in mob programming there is one driver and several navigators.

 Guidelines for your advanced mob hacking session:
 - Basic technical and security knowledge is required.